open-gitops/documents/CONTRIBUTING.md

 ## Case Studies

-Case studies should focus on the usage of gitops principles, and the outcomes, and the benefits of a product.
+Case studies should focus on how GitOps principles were implemented, as well as the specific outcomes and benefits.

 ## Tool and Technology Comparison